ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Optional[Hash]`

-Optional default configuration hash of key/value pairs to store in the Elasticsearch keystore file.
+Optional default configuration hash of key/value pairs to store in the Opensearch keystore file.
 If unset, the keystore is left unmanaged.

 ##### <a name="security_logging_content"></a>`security_logging_content`